MehediH/Bulksplash/README.md

 To get started with Unsplash Bulk Downloader, simply clone the repo, install the modules with npm and run `node index`

-Here are some of the commands available:
+Here are some of the available options:

 ```
 Usage: index [options]